What is a Solar Site Assessment?

 - Sunlight & Shading: We'll walk the property and measure your “solar window,” looking at shading, and optimal south-facing locations for array placement.

-- Roof/Ground Options: Confirm roof condition/structure; compare roof vs. ground (or pole) mounts.
+- Roof/Ground Options: We'll confirm roof condition/structure; compare roof vs. ground (or pole) mounts.

-- Electrical Readiness: Inspect the main panel (e.g., confirm 200A) and meter; identify clean, code-compliant spots for disconnects/inverters/batteries.
+- Electrical Readiness: We'll inspect the main panel (e.g., confirm 200A) and meter; identify clean, code-compliant spots for disconnects/inverters/batteries.

 - Efficiency Tips: Recommend simple upgrades that improve savings and system performance.